Major steps to gather a system diagnostic file for issue investigation and troubleshooting:

 System state information is gathered from the storage system.
 This can take up to a minute or two with no indication except for the Gathering system state indicator:

 The new Dump file appears.
-Double-click the new Dump file and save to the local hard disk:
+Double-click the new Dump file and save it to the local hard disk: